Shaivi1706/Equilibrium/README.md

 ### Job Recommendations (Completed)
 - Intelligent job suggestions based on skills and interests.

-### Resume Analysis (In Progress)
+### Resume Analysis (Completed)
-- Upload or paste your resume to receive AI-driven analysis.
+- Upload your resume to receive AI-driven analysis.
 - Detects weak points, skill gaps, and suggests improvements.
 - Provides insights into ATS compatibility.
+- Optimize your resume.

 ### Course Recommendations (Completed)
 - Recommends curated courses (Coursera-Rapid api) for the course you ask.
 - It gives you most rated course and it's review to figure out which course you want to pursue.

+---

+## Tech Stack
+- Next.js
+- PostgreSQL
+- ML model for job recommendation
+- Coursera Rapid API for course recommedation
+- Gemini API for resume feedback